(888) 595-9101 Call Now For Pricing and Availability

 • Getting lost in familiar places is one of the first signs of dementia.

 Early diagnosis is important to gain the maximum benefit of currently available treatment and increased opportunity to take part in clinical trials.
 There is currently no cure for any type of dementia.
 Damage is permanent and irreversible.
 However, there are treatments that can delay the progression.
+While a cure remains elusive, early medical management can help slow the advance of symptoms and improve daily functioning.

 Finding out early allows the patient and family to learn to adjust.
 Lifestyle changes such as exercise has been shown to slow the progression of dementia.
+Adjusting daily routines and adopting healthy habits can contribute to maintaining cognitive function for a longer period.

 It is sad, but true that dementia is incurable and ultimately most likely the contributing factor in cause of death.
 Early diagnosis provides time to prepare.
 The patient and the family have the opportunity to plan for the more severe stages as dementia progresses.
 Establishing a support network can help ease the burden of a dementia diagnosis.
+Building a strong support system early can make a profound difference in navigating the challenges that come with a dementia diagnosis.

 No one ever wants to hear the diagnosis of dementia.
 Alzheimer’s Disease is a top cause of death in seniors in the United States.
 It’s important to remember that all forms of dementia are similar, but there are many subtle differences that help determine what kind of dementia is present: